-TESM-H 205 Facilities Operations (3 cr.)
+TESM-C 205 Facilities and Operations (3 cr.)
+Previously TESM-H 205.
 Introduces methods of managing event facilities with a focus on client services, risk management, and event planning across multiple types of venues.

 TESM-H 218 Wines of the World (3 cr.)
+Must be be 21 years of age.
 Discover, appreciate, and use fine wines at the personal or professional level.
 Wines will be explored alone and in food pairings.